 I was punishing my body for being too big, for being wrong, for being defective, for being shameful.
 I told myself I had to do something about it.
 I needed to get a grip, give myself a good talking to, get my s*** together.

 That was how I approached exercise and that’s why I hated it.

-It was about taking a body that I considered shameful and attempting to transform it into something “acceptable”, nothing else.
+It was about taking a body I considered shameful and attempting to transform it into something “acceptable”, nothing else.
 With that as my starting point, I was doomed to failure.

 Why?
 Because if you approach exercise purely from a weight loss standpoint, you tend to “attack” it rather than find a way to work it naturally into your life.
 However much you exercise, you tell yourself it’s not enough.
-Rather than a means of looking after yourself, you use it to compensate for eating too much or to give you the right to earn what you’re going to eat.
+Rather than a means of looking after yourself, you use it to compensate for eating too much or to give yourself the right to earn what you’re going to eat.

-Despite the fact that you’re unfit, you don’t listen to your body about what it’s capable of right now.
+Despite the fact you’re unfit, you don’t listen to your body about what it’s capable of right now.
 You just push it to get rapid results.
 And because you don’t see those results quickly enough and because the entire experience feels like torture, you give up and never want to do it ever again.